svermeulen/vim-easyclip/README.md

 You can enable this feature by enabling the option `g:EasyClipShareYanks` (NOTE: off by default).
 You can also customize where the yank history file gets stored (see options section below)

+Note that this feature can be [slow](https://github.com/svermeulen/vim-easyclip/issues/87) in some cases and this is why it is off by default.

 ### Clipboard setting ###

 Vim's built-in setting for `clipboard` can be set to one of the following: